grafana/loki/docs/sources/send-data/alloy/examples/alloy-otel-logs.md

 1. Click on the `config.alloy` file to open it in the code editor.
 <!-- INTERACTIVE ignore END -->

-The below configuration snippets will be added to the `config.alloy` file.
+You will copy all three of the following configuration snippets into the `config.alloy` file.

 ### Recive OpenTelemetry logs via gRPC and HTTP

 First, we will configure the OpenTelemetry receiver. `otelcol.receiver.otlp` accepts logs in the OpenTelemetry format via HTTP and gRPC.
 We will use this receiver to receive logs from the Carnivorous Greenhouse application.

-Add the following configuration to the `config.alloy` file:
+Now add the following configuration to the `config.alloy` file:
 ```alloy
  otelcol.receiver.otlp "default" {
    http {}